Frequently Asked Questions About Hunting

 How long will it take after completing a class to receive the certificate needed for licensing?

 After successfully completing a hunter safety course, your certification will be uploaded to your online license profile and will print directly at the bottom of your hunting or fishing license (you may print your certification without making a purchase).
 Certificates are no longer mailed.
-To print your certificate, go to the Online Sportsmen Licensing System.
+To print your certificate, go to the Online Outdoor Licensing System.

 What should I do if I can't find or if I have lost my original hunter education certificate?

-Log onto the Online Sportsmen Licensing System and select "Reprint License".
+Log onto the Online Outdoor Licensing System and select "Reprint License".
 Print the document, even if you have not purchased anything.
 You may also visit a vendor or select DEEP office to reprint your license.

 Will Connecticut accept any hunter education certificate issued in any other state?